vladlosev/fouskoti/README.md

 | --kube-version     | Kubernetes version to pass to charts in `.Capabilities.KubeVersion` |
 | --api-versions     | API version list (comma separated) to pass to charts in `.Capabilities.APIVersions` |

+#### Authentication

+When accessing charts stored as an OCI artifact in a private AWS ECR repository, the program to try to automatically authenticate to the repository if it's configured with required AWS credentials.

-The `--credentials-file` option is required when there are chart repositories that require authentication.
+In other cases, the `--credentials-file` option is required to provide the authentication credentials to repositories that require authentication.
 It must be a YAML file with a dictionary, having the repository URLs as keys and a dictionaries of authentication credentials as values.
-Currently, SSH Git repository URLs require two items: `identity` (a private SSH key) and `known_hosts` (public keys for the host in the URL).
+If there is no exact repository URL match,  the program will try to match the by just the repository host name.
+Currently, SSH Git repository URLs require two items: `identity` (a private SSH key) and `known_hosts` (public host keys for the host in the URL).
+HTTPS and OCI repositories can use either the `bearerToken` key for token based authentication or the `username` and `password` keys for basic HTTP authentication.
+In both cases you can also provide the `caFile` key for custom CA to verify the server certificate.

-You can use a `$ENV_VAR` as value to use a value of an environment variable.
+In order to avoid putting sensitive credentials into this configuration file you can use a `$ENV_VAR` syntax to use a value of an environment variable.

 Example of a credentials file:
 ```yaml